Bruce Tulgan: RainmakerThinking

-Hundreds of thousands of individuals from hundreds of different organizations have participated in their research since 1993.
+Hundreds of thousands of individuals from different organizations have participated in their research since 1993.

 Based on this ongoing research, RainmakerThinking, Inc. has provided custom research, training, and consulting services for more than 300 different organizations ranging from the United States Army to Wal-Mart.

-As well as being an author and consultant, Bruce Tulgan also provides keynote speeches and workshops through RainmakerThinking, Inc. Since 1995, Bruce has worked with tens of thousands of leaders and managers in hundreds of organizations ranging from Aetna to Wal-Mart; from the U.S. Army to the YMCA.
-In recent years, Bruce was named by Management Today as one of the few contemporary figures to stand out as a “management guru” and he was named to the 2009 Thinkers 50 rising star list.
-On August 13, 2009, Bruce was honored to accept Toastmasters International’s most prestigious honor, the Golden Gavel.
-This honor is annually presented to a single person who represents excellence in the fields of communication and leadership.
+As well as being an author and consultant, Bruce Tulgan also provides keynote speeches and workshops through RainmakerThinking Since 1995, Bruce has worked with thousands of leaders and managers in organizations ranging from Aetna to Wal-Mart; from the U.S. Army to the YMCA.
+Bruce was named by Management Today as one of the few contemporary figures to stand out as a “management guru” and he was named to the 2009 Thinkers 50 rising star list.

+On August 13, 2009, Bruce accepted Toastmasters International’s most prestigious honor, the Golden Gavel.
+This is presented annually to a single person who represents excellence in the fields of communication and leadership.
 Past winners have included Stephen Covey, Zig Ziglar, Deepak Chopra, Tony Robbins, Ken Blanchard, Tom Peters, Art Linkletter, Dr. Joyce Brothers, and Walter Cronkite.

-RainmakerThinking, Inc. also provides an online training service: RainmakerLearning.
+It also provides an online training service: RainmakerLearning.

-RainmakerThinking, Inc. is located in New Haven, Connecticut.